RupeshKumar4511/Operating-System/README.md

 we can check mutual exclusion is satisfied by checking the multiple process enters into the critical section.

 <br>
-Progress : not satisfied in all condition because spin lock is caused.
+Progress : not satisfied in all condition .
 <br>
 We can check the Progress conditions by altering the process to enter into the critcal sections (if there are two process then intially allows the first process to enter into cs and then check if intially second process enters into the cs then does first blocks the second process or not).
 <br>